What’s strange in the Granite Belt Wine Region?

 The strangest of the strange was at Harrington Glen Estate where the jovial host took great delight in showing off not only the train he was converting into cabins but also his man cave!

-Our New Guinea-born host invited us to look behind his bar to the mezzanine floor where his man cave was located, complete with a large television, computer games and books.
+My New Guinea-born host invited me to look behind his bar to the mezzanine floor where his man cave was located, complete with a large television, computer games and books.

-He also gave us a great commentary on the upcoming US presidential election and his reviews of the movie streaming services.
+He also gave me a great commentary on the upcoming US presidential election and his reviews of the movie streaming services.

-Oh, and we did get to taste his Verdelho, as well as some dessert and fortified wines, eventually.
+Oh, and I did get to taste his Verdelho, as well as some dessert and fortified wines, eventually.

-As we left, our host said that next time, we might like to invite some friends along, bring some cheese and crackers from ALDI, relax beside his bar, and enjoy his wine and vineyard view.
+As I left, my host said that next time, I might like to invite some friends along, bring some cheese and crackers from ALDI, relax beside his bar, and enjoy his wine and vineyard view.

 Clearly, the winery owners in and around Stanthorpe, a three-hour drive south-west of Brisbane, have a sense of humour.